Partey's Atletico Madrid cruise to 3-1 victory over Chukwueze’s Villarreal | Goal.com

 Partey's Atletico Madrid cruise to 3-1 victory over Chukwueze’s Villarreal

-Los Rojiblancos came here with sky - high confidence after edging past Liverpool in the Champions League in midweek where Partey impressed.
+Los Rojiblancos arrived with high confidence after edging past Liverpool in the Champions League in midweek where Partey impressed.

 Chukwueze started from the bench for the fourth consecutive league game.

-The corresponding fixture finished with no goals, but this time, Paco Alcacer got things rolling for the visitors before Aleti hit back thorough Angel Correa, Koke and Joao Felix.
+The corresponding fixture finished with no goals, but this time, Paco Alcacer got things rolling for the visitors before Aleti hit back through Angel Correa, Koke and Joao Felix.

 ⏱ 46' [ 1-1 ] The game resumes!— Atlético de Madrid (@atletienglish) February 23, 2020